Rates and Valuations

 Interest is charged on overdue rates and charges and is calculated daily from the date that the rates were due.
 To avoid paying interest, please pay your rates by the due date on the notice.

-Download this useful booklet for more information on Council rates, levies and charges:
+This useful booklet has more information on Council rates, levies and charges.